Frequently Asked Questions

 What are your lead times?

-Our current lead time is approximately ten to twelve months due to a very high volume of orders.
-Please give us a call to see what we have available- chances are, we can use this as an opportunity to customize a banjo to your exact specs!
+Our current lead time is approximately ten months due to a very high volume of orders.
+You can check here to see what's available right now.
+If you don't see what you're after we can use this as an opportunity to customize a banjo to your exact specs!

 I want to make my banjo even lighter, what models can I install your Timber-Tronic wood tone ring on?